brandur/sorg/content/articles/api-upgrades.md

 reason that we could potentially upgrade people automatically so that they wouldn't have to do it themselves.
-It would also make retiring older API versions possible, which is something that we don't do right now, but would like to [1].
+It would also make retiring older API versions possible, which is desirable, but not currently done [1].

 In at least some cases automatic upgrades would be possible.
 We have good information around which users call